vonovak/react-native-add-calendar-event/README.md

 1.  `react-native link react-native-add-calendar-event`

-2.  add `NSCalendarsUsageDescription` key to your `Info.plist` file.
+2.  add `NSCalendarsUsageDescription` and `NSContactsUsageDescription` keys to your `Info.plist` file.
 The string value associated with the key will be used when asking user for calendar permission.

 3.  rebuild your project